fishbrain/engineering-blog/public/content/posts/boosting-efficiency-with-git-aliases/index.md

 ### Pro Tip

-Most of the companies use some ticket tracking system like Jira and like adding ticket number to each commit message.
+Most companies use some ticket tracking system like Jira and like adding ticket number to each commit message.
 I probably don't have to elaborate on how boring is typing `ABC-12345:` prefix every time when specifying the commit message.
 What about automating it?

 Let's assume this is our branch name: `ABC-12345-description`.
 We already have the information about the ticket number, so we can parse it and add to the commit message automatically with help of this alias: